Volcanoes in Hawaii: Breaking Down Hawaii's Volcanoes by Island

 At the end of the Ko’olau Range, Makapu’u is a beautiful beach and a nice, easy hike created by the massive volcano.
 Atop the volcanic ridge to the east of the beach, you’ll find a lighthouse, which houses the largest lense in the United States.
 The hike to the lighthouse is about 1.5 miles round trip.

-Koko Crater is also easily recognizable as an extinct volcano and with a hike that’s just under a mile to the summit.
+Koko Crater is also easily recognizable as an extinct volcano and includes a hike that’s just under a mile to the summit.
 Be prepared, though, the trail is made of over 1,000 steps and the hike can be exhausting!
+This hike is actually revered for it's steep elevation and difficulty.
 Inside the crater, you can visit the Koko Head Botanical Garden, which is one of the best succulent and cacti gardens in the world.

 Shaka Guide visits Diamond Head, Makapu’u and Hanauma Bay on our East Oahu Shoreline Drive.